 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _

 Bill Samuels was the subject of a very informative, and very nostalgic story in the Sarasota Herald-Tribune recently, highlighting his more than 20 year adventure helping in the recovery of the panther in Florida.
 In addition, in conjunction with the Florida Fish & Wildlife Conservation Commission meeting in Sarasota in June, Mr. Samuels was interviewed by the local ABC7 TV Station, and his interview was used as a backdrop for stories Monday, and Tuesday at 6pm and also at noon Tuesday.
 Congratulations, Mr. Samuels from all your family and friends!!

 the video of the interview is on the ABC-TV 7 website

 "MySuncoast.com" click on videos, and click on June 21 FWC conference notes

 Please see our "Events" page for

 Puma Concolor Coryi

 Status: Endangered in Florida.

 alive today in Florida.
-This is actually an increase from their numbers of the past 20-30 years.
+This is actually a dramatic increase from their numbers of the past 20-30 years.

 Survival: The Florida panther has an average life span of 6 years in the wild.
 Chief mortality factors are car / truck collisions and fighting with other panthers.